RoonMoonlight/QuantuMiz/README.md

 > [!warning]
 > You are looking at 1.20.x Extended Support Release branch.
-Looking for the QuantuMiz 1.21?
+Looking for the latest branch of QuantuMiz?
 [Go back to main branch.](https://github.com/RoonMoonlight/QuantuMiz)

 <!-- TITLE -->
 <p align="center">